championvision/Django-Interview-Project/README.md

 (virtualenv)project/directory$: python manage.py startapp 'application name that you want'

 # Database

-For migration:\
+To create models for database: \
+(virtualenv)project/directory$: python manage.py makemigrations <application name in your project>

+To apply models into database:\
 (virtualenv)project/directory$: python manage.py migrate <application name in your project>

-To make migration: \
-(virtualenv)project/directory$: python manage.py makemigrations <application name in your project>

 # Unit Test